CasparKielwein/Aaargh/Ancestries.md

 ### Halfling Luck
 #### Lvl 1: Luck
-After an enemy hits you with an attack, but before damage is rolled, you can spend a Power Point to force the DM to reroll the attack against you.
+After an enemy hits you with an attack, but before damage is rolled, you can spend a Power-Point to force the DM to reroll the attack against you.